andreafioraldi/andreafioraldi.github.io/_posts/articles/2018-09-22-angrdbg-frontend.md

 [AngrDBG](https://github.com/andreafioraldi/angrdbg) is the library that I developed to synchronize a concrete process state with an angr state.

 The library is debugger agnostic.
-An frontend library that integrated AngrDBG with a specific debugger must implements a subclass of `angrdbg.Debugger` and register an istance of that class as source of data using `angrdbg.register_debugger`.
+A frontend library that integrates AngrDBG with a specific debugger must implements a subclass of `angrdbg.Debugger` and register an istance of that class as source of data using `angrdbg.register_debugger`.

 The methods that must be implemented are the following: